-Mr. Speaker, I turn to the health sector.
-We are working to transform the sector in order to deliver first-class health care to the people of Trinidad and Tobago.
-In fiscal year 2012, we successfully completed the tendering process for construction of the long-awaited national oncology centre and entered into negotiations to build and outfit the centre, to advance and improve clinical cancer care for the people of Trinidad and Tobago.
-In September 2013, this month, construction will commence on the national oncology centre [Desk thumping] with a scheduled completion date of January 2016.
+Mr. Speaker, we are working to transform our health sector in order to deliver first-class health care to the people of Trinidad and Tobago.
+In fiscal year 2012, we successfully completed the tendering process for construction of the long-awaited National Oncology Centre and entered into negotiations to build and outfit this Centre to advance and improve clinical cancer care for the people of Trinidad and Tobago.
+In September 2013, construction will commence on the National Oncology Centre with a scheduled completion date of January 2016.
 The estimated cost for the construction and outfitting of the centre is \$891 million.

 We have also put in place an appropriate infrastructure with best practice standards for the delivery of quality services for dialysis patients.
 This venture has been long overdue.
-With effect from November 01, 2013, only those private health care institutions which meet best practice standards will provide, at Government's expense, dialysis services to the citizens of Trinidad and Tobago.
-[Desk thumping] This initial arrangement will last for two years and will allow for the delivery of 12 sessions per month at a maximum sum of \$950 per session.
-[Desk thumping]
+With effect from November 1 2013, only those private health-care institutions which meet best practice standards will provide, at Government's expense, dialysis services to the citizens of Trinidad and Tobago.
+This initial arrangement will last 2 years, and will allow for the delivery of 12 sessions per month at a maximum sum of \$950 per session.

-Mr. Speaker, we have a number of health facilities earmarked for construction or expansion, these include: the Penal hospital and rehabilitation centre; [Desk thumping] the Sangre Grande Hospital and health centre; the Rio Claro Hospital; the Chaguanas District Health Facility; the Point Fortin hospital; [Desk thumping] the Chancery Lane teaching facility and the Couva children's hospital.
-[Desk thumping] We shall also expand and upgrade the Arima District Health Facility; the Couva District Health Facility; the Toco Health Centre; the Palo Seco Health Centre and the Carenage Health Centre.
-Additionally, Government will soon announce plans for infrastructure improvements to the Port of Spain General Hospital.
+Mr. Speaker, we have a number of health facilities earmarked for construction or expansion.

+These include:

+- the Penal Hospital and Rehabilitation Centre;

+- the Sangre Grande Hospital and Enhanced Health Centre;

+- the Rio Claro Hospital;

+- the Chaguanas District Health Facility;

+- the Point Fortin Hospital;

+- the Chancery Lane Teaching facility; and

+- the Couva Children's Hospital.

+We will also expand and upgrade:

+- the Arima District Health Facility;

+- the Couva District Health Facility:

+- the Toco Health Centre;

+- the Palo Seco Health Centre; and

+- the Carenage Health Centre.

+Additionally, Government will soon announce plans for infrastructural improvements to the Port of Spain General Hospital.

 Mr. Speaker, in order to make the CDAP system more efficient and to eliminate abuse, we will commence implementation of a health card system in the new fiscal year.
-[Crosstalk] The health card will be electronic [Crosstalk] and will serve as a means to access health care services.
-The health card system will ensure that we have a register of all patients accessing the health services.
-[Crosstalk]

-Let me repeat that, Mr. Speaker.
-The health card system will ensure that we have a register of all patients accessing the health services.
-[Crosstalk] This will enhance our ability to monitor and improve health services being delivered to our citizens.
+The health card will be electronic and will serve as a means to access health care services.
+The health card system will ensure that we have a register of all patients accessing the health services; this will enhance our ability to monitor and improve health services being delivered to our citizens.
 The information captured and managed by this system will provide the basis for the development and implementation of a national health insurance system.
-[Desk thumping]